-Anticipated Number of Awards: NIJ expects to make 1 award.
+Anticipated Number of Awards: Total number of awards NIJ expects to make to be determined by the number of applications received and their merit.

-Anticipated Maximum Dollar Amount per Award: Up to \$1,200,000.
-Maximum dollar amount for each award to be determined by the requirements of the research proposed in grants selected for award.
+Anticipated Maximum Dollar Amount per Award: Maximum dollar amount for each award to be determined by the requirements of the research proposed in grants selected for award.
 Applicants are encouraged to propose budgets that match the research activities proposed, up to the full dollar amount anticipated to be awarded under this solicitation.